Business After the Fiscal Cliff

 So what can an IT director or CIO do to ensure minimal impact on their organization?

 - Increase efficiency – collaboration and better use of time makes the need for overtime hours or more staff unnecessary.

 - Re-prioritize – look at what is important rather than merely urgent.

 - Find high-value/low-cost services that make it easier for you to make decisions, and faster for your team to get things done

 - Structure your financial model to be lower fixed-cost with more variable cost options.

 - Get more and better buy-in for projects from the business stakeholders.

-As we move into the new year, IT needs to be able to plan for the unknown, be ready for changing demand, and become a more flexible and agile organization.
+As we move into the new year, IT needs to be able to plan for the unknown, also learning how to start an e-commerce, be ready for changing demand, and become a more flexible and agile organization.